Musa Al-Taamari: International career

-Al-Taamari was capped by Jordan at under-23 level.
+Al-Tamari was capped by Jordan at under-23 level.
 He made his debut for the Jordan senior team on 31 August 2016 in an international friendly against Lebanon, in which the game ended in a 3-1 win.
-Al-Taamari scored a hat trick and was only 19 years old at the time.
+Al-Tamari scored a hat trick and was only 19 years old at the time.
 He went on to make six more international appearances in 2016.
 In 2017, he scored his first goal for Jordan in a friendly match against Hong Kong.
-Al-Taamari was named in Jordan's squad for the 2019 AFC Asian Cup, he played three matches, scored one goal and made two assists at the tournament.
+Al-Tamari was named in Jordan's squad for the 2019 AFC Asian Cup, he played three matches, scored one goal and made two assists at the tournament.

-In January 2024, Al-Taamari was included in Jordan's 26-men squad for the 2023 AFC Asian Cup.
+In January 2024, Al-Tamari was included in Jordan's 26-men squad for the 2023 AFC Asian Cup.
 He scored twice in Jordan's opening game against Malaysia, which ended in a 4–0 victory.
 Later on, as Jordan reached the semi-finals, he scored a goal and provided an assist against South Korea in a historic 2–0 win, taking Jordan to the AFC Asian Cup final for the first time in their history.

+On 17 May 2026, Al-Tamari was named in Jordan's 30-men preliminary squad for the 2026 FIFA World Cup.
+A month later, on 27 June, he scored his first World Cup goal in a 3–1 defeat against Argentina.

 Style of play

-Being a left-footed right winger, Musa Al-Tamari has a general tendency to cut inside and take on players with his dribbling ability.
+Being a left-footed right winger, Al-Tamari has a general tendency to cut inside and take on players with his dribbling ability.
 His ability to keep the ball close to his feet even in tight spaces is what makes him very dangerous when attacking defenses.
 Al-Tamari's pace, trickery and general style of play have seen him compared to Liverpool winger Mohamed Salah.

 Personal life

-Mousa is Muslim and is a hafiz of the Quran.
+Al-Tamari is a Muslim Jordanian of Palestinian background from the Ta'amireh tribe and is a hafiz of the Quran.
+As a result, he is affectionately nicknamed "Sheikh Mousa."